 I have always believed that the most fun way to learn a new programming language, whether it is a language like C or a scripting language like PHP, is to use it to write a real-life useful program.
 Of course this is not the most systematic method of learning, but it works well if you already have some background in programming.

-Before you write your first PHP program, make sure that your website is running on a web host that runs PHP 4.1 or above.
+Before you write your first PHP program, make sure that your website is running on a web host that runs PHP.

-And of course, you will need an ASCII text editor of some kind (such as Notepad on Windows).
-There's a list of such editors on http://www.thefreecountry.com/programming/editors.shtml
+And of course, you will need a plain text editor of some kind (such as Notepad on Windows).
+There's a list of such editors on https://www.thefreecountry.com/programming/editors.shtml

 This tutorial also assumes that you have at least some knowledge of HTML.
 This is necessary because if I have to explain all the HTML tags as well, this tutorial will end up being tediously long.

 You'll probably need a bit of programming background, or at the very least, an aptitude for computer programming.
 Note that being able to code in HTML does not count, since HTML is not a programming language.
 Unlike the majority of the other articles on thesitewizard.com, this article is not targeted at the absolute newcomer.
 You really need background in both web design using HTML and a bit of programming skill/aptitude, otherwise this article will be indecipherable.
 If you are reading this article because you want to create a website, please start with How to Make / Create Your Own Website: The Beginner's A-Z Guide instead.